Skip to content

 Getting a plumbing license in North Carolina is a low-cost way to start your tradesperson career.
 From the get-go, you’ll get paid (instead of paying) to learn the skills you need.

 Search for a plumbing company needing apprentices—pretty much all of them do.
 As an apprentice, you’ll work with licensed contractors in the field to learn the skills you need to become a successful plumber.
-While you won’t make much as an apprentice (expect around $14-20/hr), you’ll learn valuable skills that’ll help you earn your licensing and begin making a healthy income.
+While you won’t make much as an apprentice (expect anywhere between $13-24/hr), you’ll learn valuable skills that’ll help you earn your licensing and begin making a healthy income.
 Plus, you have to find a way to get the hours for your licensing certification—and at least you get paid while doing it.

 Some apprenticeships cost money, but this will be taken from your wages to ensure you still make money instead of losing it during your learning phase.

 Another way to earn at least half of your required hours is by attending a vocational school or community college.
-They provide certificate programs that you can use to earn better-paying jobs with plumbing companies.
+They provide programs that you can use to earn better-paying jobs with plumbing companies.

 Once you’ve accumulated the required academic and on-site hours, it’s time to apply for your plumbing contracting license.
 You must pay a $100 fee to apply to take the contractor’s examination.
 After you pass the test, you’ll need to pay a $150 license activation fee to obtain your license.